ayrna/orca/README.md

 <!-- /TOC -->

 # ORCA
-ORCA (Ordinal Regression and Classification Algorithms) is a MATLAB framework including a wide set of ordinal regression methods associated to the paper ["Ordinal regression methods: survey and experimental study"](http://dx.doi.org/10.1109/TKDE.2015.2457911) published in *IEEE Transactions on Knowledge and Data Engineering*.
-ORCA provides implementation and integration of ordinal classification algorithms and performance metrics for ordinal regression.
-In addition, it helps to accelerate classifier experimental comparison with automatic fold execution, experiment paralellisation and performance reports.
-You can find a basic definition of ordinal regression at [Wikipedia](https://en.wikipedia.org/wiki/Ordinal_regression).
+ORCA (Ordinal Regression and Classification Algorithms) is a MATLAB framework that implements and integrates a wide range of ordinal regression methods and performance metrics from the paper ["Ordinal regression methods: survey and experimental study"](http://dx.doi.org/10.1109/TKDE.2015.2457911) published in *IEEE Transactions on Knowledge and Data Engineering*.
+ORCA also helps to accelerate classifier experimental comparison with automatic fold execution, experiment paralellisation and performance reports.
+A basic definition of ordinal regression can be found at [Wikipedia](https://en.wikipedia.org/wiki/Ordinal_regression).

-As a general experimental framework, the two main objectives of the framework are:
+As a generic experimental framework, its two main objectives are:

-1. To run many experiments as easily as possible to compare **many algorithms** and **many datasets**.
+1. To run experiments as easily as possible to facilitate the comparison between **algorithms** and **datasets**.
-2. To provide an easy way of including new algorithms into the framework by simply defining the parameters of the algorithms and the training and test methods.
+2. To provide an easy way of including new algorithms into the framework by simply defining the training and test methods and the parameters of the algorithms.

-To help these purposes, ORCA is mainly used through **[configuration files](doc/orca-tutorial.md#launch-experiments-through-ini-files)** that describe experiments, but the methods can be easily used through a common **[API](doc/orca-tutorial.md#running-algorithms-with-orca-api)**.
+To help these purposes, ORCA is mainly used through **[configuration files](doc/orca-tutorial.md#launch-experiments-through-ini-files)** that describe experiments, but the methods can also be easily used through a common **[API](doc/orca-tutorial.md#running-algorithms-with-orca-api)**.

 # Cite ORCA

-The initial code of ORCA was released linked to the following work, if you use this framework please cite it:
+The initial code of ORCA was released as linked to the following work, if you use this framework please cite:

 ```
 P.A.
 Gutiérrez, M. Pérez-Ortiz, J. Sánchez-Monedero, F. Fernández-Navarro and C. Hervás-Martínez (2016),